-The condition of the exhaust system is extremely critical on gensets because of the possibility of exhaust gases entering the pontoon boat.
+The condition of the exhaust system is extremely critical on gensets because of the possibility of exhaust gases entering the living space.
 The exhaust system must not have any leaks and it must be well supported.
-The tailpipe must extend 1 inch (25.4 mm) beyond the the perimeter of the boat and not near any vents or openable windows or doors.
-See the Installation Manual for important considerations concerning the installation of an exhaust system, including the value of a CO alarm on board.
-The exhaust system consists of the muffler and tail pipe with the clamps and hangers needed for installation of the tail pipe.
+See the Installation Manual for important considerations concerning the installation of an exhaust system.